Low Cost Senior Pictures

-Senior picture prices are absolutely outrageous -three to five hundred dollars in our area!
-I've always tried to think outside the box, so when my son was ready for his senior Pictures, we were ready.
+Senior picture prices are absolutely outrageous!
+I've always tried to think outside the box, so when my son was ready for his senior pictures, we were ready.

 I treasure these pictures.
 I saved quite a few bucks and took them myself which made them special.